italiangrid/voms/documentation/sysadmin-guide/3.0.0/index.md

 Available commands are:

-* install: is used to configure a VO
+* `install` is used to configure a VO
-* remove: is used to unconfigure a VO
+* `remove`: is used to remove a VO configuration
-* upgrade: is used to upgrade the configuration of a VO installed with an older version of voms-admin.
+* `upgrade`: is used to upgrade the configuration of a VO installed with an older version of voms-admin.

 Usually, you do not have a dedicated MySQL administrator working for you, so you will use voms-admin tools to create the database schema, configure the accounts and deploy the voms database.
 If this is the case, you need to run the following command: